ajfunk327/Recipes/chicken n dumplins.md

 Using a knife or a pizza cutter, start cutting out your dumplings into squares.

 Dust dumplings with a bit more flour.
 The extra flour is all gonna help keep them from sticking but will also thicken your chicken broth some as well when you add them to the pot.

-Put a little butter in the pot, simmer garlic and shallots until they smell amazing.

 Bring chicken broth up to a boil.
 Add in shredded chicken and stir.